F.C. Copenhagen: Flemming Østergaard joins the board

 In February 1997, Flemming Østergaard, later given the nickname "Don Ø," joined the board of the club as vice chairman and CEO.
 After a successful IPO, generating DKK 75 million, FCK was introduced on the Copenhagen Stock Exchange in November 1997.
 The 1997–98 season marked the first season that Copenhagen averaged more than 10,000 spectators at home, and the club bought their stadium Parken for DKK 138 million in June 1998.
 The self-acclaimed "best manager in Denmark," Christian Andersen, began managing the club in January 1999.
 After 75 controversial days, however, he was fired in March 1999; Sports Director Niels-Christian Holmstrøm explained Andersen had created frustration among the players.

 In 1999, Copenhagen made its impact in Europe when it faced English side Chelsea in the second round UEFA Cup Winners' Cup.
 In the first leg away at Stamford Bridge, Bjarne Goldbæk gave Copenhagen the lead nine minutes before the end of the match, but Chelsea scored in the last minute of the game.
 Chelsea later won the second game at Parken with a goal by the Dane Brian Laudrup, knocking out FCK.
 At the post-match press conference, it was announced that Chelsea's Brian Laudrup was signing with Copenhagen in January 1999, with Bjarne Goldbæk moving in the other direction for Chelsea.
-A four-time Danish Player of the Year award winner, Laudrup, however, could not help Copenhagen improve their league position, and the club ended the year in seventh in the 1998–99 Superliga season.
-Laudrup only stayed for just six months at the club before signing for Ajax at the end of the season.
+Laudrup, a four-time Danish Player of the Year award winner, however, could not help Copenhagen improve their league position, and the club ended the year in seventh in the 1998–99 Superliga season.
+Laudrup only stayed for six months at the club before signing for Ajax at the end of the season.
 In the 1999–2000 season, F.C.
 Copenhagen struggled to make any significant impact and finished eighth in the league.